-Chia seeds are some of the healthiest foods out there.
+Chia seeds are some of the healthiest foods in the world.

 While they’ve become very popular in recent years, they go way back.